2000 Polish presidential election: Campaign

 Solidarity candidate Krzaklewski attacked Kwaśniewski for his past as a Communist party activist.
 However opinion polls in August showed this had little effect with Kwaśniewski well ahead with over 60% support, while Krzaklewski was second and Olechowski third, but both a long way behind.
 President Kwaśniewski's campaign focused on reconciling all of Poland with slogans including "Poland, our common home".
 Most voters felt he had done well as President and he was seen as having done a good job in guiding Poland to membership of NATO.
 Krzaklewski's popularity was not high due to the infighting in the government led by his Solidarity party since they had won the 1997 parliamentary election.
 Meanwhile, Lech Wałęsa trailed badly in the polls with only about 2% support, which Wałęsa saw as being due to voters seeing him as being responsible for the pain involved in the transition from communism.

 In the election 3 candidates ran on platforms against the European Union.
 During the campaign one of them, Andrzej Lepper, was arrested for illegally blocking a customs post, however he claimed that this was an attempt to sabotage his campaign.

 As the election neared Kwaśniewski dropped in the polls and it became uncertain whether he would win the 50% required to avoid a second round.
 This followed a television advertisement from Solidarity candidate Krzaklewski in which Kwaśniewski was accused of having mocked Pope John Paul II.
 The video showed Kwaśniewski apparently urging his security advisor to kiss the ground is a parody of the Pope, although Kwaśniewski claimed this was inaccurate.
 At least one poll showed Kwaśniewski's support having dropped by 10% in one week following this, however it was the other main candidate, Andrzej Olechowski, who benefited as Krzaklewski was seen as being tarnished for having run a negative campaign.

+Campaign spending

 Candidates

 There was no second round since Aleksander Kwaśniewski got over 50% in the first round.